Home > DTI Ratio Explained

 Significant Residual Income

 Money left after all debts and living expenses.
-VA loans use this as the primary qualification metric rather than DTI.
-High residual income can override DTI concerns for other loan types too.
+VA uses this as the controlling qualification metric (Pamphlet 26-7 Chapter 4 Table 6).
+For other loan types, high residual income can override DTI concerns.

 How to Lower Your DTI Before Applying